theikkila/ghost-google-cloud-storage/README.md

 # Looking for mantainer
 This plugin is not updated for working on last ghost version.

+#  Fork informations:
+This fork was upgraded to work with the latest ghost version.
+In production i use this adapter for an ghost running on Google appengine flex nodejs environment.

 # Ghost Google Cloud Storage Plugin
 A simple plugin to add Google Cloud Storage support for a Ghost Blog.